ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    ```
    {: screen}

 1. Create a replica share by running the `ibmcloud is share-replica-create` command in the target region.
 If you're not targeting the right region, use the `ibmcloud target -r REGION` command to switch the target region.
-Specify the source share by ID or CRN using the `--source-share-id` option.
+Specify the source share by ID or CRN by using the `--source-share-id` option.
 Provide values to define the zone where the replica file share is going to be created, and the profile of the replica share.
-Specify the replication schedule with a cron expression using the `--replication-cron-spec` option.
+Specify the replication schedule with a cron expression by using the `--replication-cron-spec` option.
 If the source file share has `user_managed` encryption, you must provide the `--encryption-key-crn`.
 The `--encryption-key-crn` property must not be specified otherwise.

    ```sh
    ibmcloud is share-replica-create --name my-replica-share --zone us-south-3 --profile dp2 --replication-cron-spec '10 05 * * *' --source-share my-file-share